-My husband and I have never been much to celebrate Valentine’s Day.
+My husband was never into celebrating Valentine’s Day.
 We’ve usually been busy, or it will fall on a weeknight.
 Alas, a romantic night out has been out of the question.
 However, this year the stars aligned.
 Not only did Valentine’s Day fall on a Saturday, but there also happened to be a fabulous event that evening as well.
 While I’ll tell you about the event at the Ebell in the next post, this one will feature where we went to dinner – Musso and Frank

 Musso and Frank